Ice Cores and Ice Ages

 This course seeks to lay down the fundamental scientific principles behind climate change through an exploration of how climate has changed in the past and a description of how we have made these discoveries.
 The contextual framework and motivation is that recent trends of climate and other environmental changes, whether due to human activity or natural variability, have focused societal attention on their potential negative impacts on human and environmental health.
 An understanding of past climate variability and its underlying causes and mechanisms is the basis for separating natural and anthropogenic climate change and for making useful projections of future climate and assessing its impacts.

 To get to this understanding, the course takes a journey from deep time through to the present, describing periods when the climate was strikingly different than it is today and revealing the mechanisms and feedbacks that govern the climate system.
-The historical development of the science of climate change and the scientists who made key insights in our present understanding of the dynamics of climate will add flavor to the class.

 An amazing journey awaits!
 Students will travel to Greenland and experience for themselves the role Greenland plays both as a place rich in opportunities to study past climate changes, and as a place particularly sensitive and vulnerable to the effects of modern climatic changes.
 The tour will be filled with exploration and education.
 The class will experience a close encounter with the ice sheet, view magnificent wildlife, meet local people, experience cold and incredibly starry winter nights, experience the aurora borealis, and learn about the unique local environment, ecosystems, climate changes, and culture.